LF-digitala-kanaler/LFDS/content/components/web/page-content/callout.md

       ## How to use

       Use the callout to highlight crucial information so it doesn’t disappear in a chunk of text.
 A good example is telephone numbers to injury claims on product pages.
-Typical headings for a callout are “Viktig information”, “Tips för …” and “Tänk på …”.
+Typical headings for a callout are “Viktig information”, “Tips för …” and “Tänk på…”.

-      The small red corner appears with an animation as the callout comes into view for the user to help bring attention to the callout.
+      The small red corner appears with an animation as the callout comes into view to help bring attention to the callout.

       ## Please consider

-      As price box, value box and callout all are various ways of highlighting information you should avoid mixing them in one view.
+      As [price box](price-box), [value box](value-box) and callout all are various ways of highlighting information you should avoid mixing them in one view.

       ## Other material